ibrahim0814/react-todo/README.md

 ## What is this?

-### A simple React to-do application that I built to understand how hooks work
+### A simple React to-do application that I built to understand how hooks work - [demo it here!](https://priceless-keller-8b531c.netlify.com/)

 ![](react-todo-gif.gif)